verzada/FakeChocDoc/ChocolateyConfigurationManager/Installing-chocolatey-managment-web.md

 ## Assumptions

-The agent, management database and the management service has been installed and are running properly.
+The agent, management database and the management service has been installed and are running properly according to the previous steps in the guide.

 ## Notes